-- 14.1 The Council recommends that for significant events, a comprehensive risk assessment is undertaken by premises licence holders to ensure that matters related to the licensing objectives are identified and addressed. - 14.2 Licence holders are advised to contact the Metropolitan Police Service and enquire if the Police require that the Event Risk Assessment Form 696 and the After Promotion/Event Debrief Risk Assessment Form 696A be completed and submitted to them.
+- 14.1 The Council recommends that for significant events, a comprehensive risk assessment is undertaken by premises licence holders to ensure that matters related to the licensing objectives are identified and addressed. - 14.2 The Metropolitan Police advises licence holders to refer to organisations such as the 'Safer Sounds Partnership', or similar to assist operators in risk assessing their own premises or events before finalising arrangements.